AnggaR96s/Reforestation/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## Did you know that ghosts call their true love their ghoul-friend?